 This is a pretty basic turntable by the famous manufacturer Victrola.
 There are not many bells and whistles, but the thing does have essential features to give you a great listening experience.

 For example, it can play three speeds (33 ⅓, 45, and 78 RPM).
-That is enough for all your vinyl records and favorite albums.
+That is enough for all your favorite albums.

 The onboard speakers are not excellent, but acceptable.
-You can always play the audio wirelessly or on non-Bluetooth devices via Bluetooth, 3.5.mm aux-in and RCA output.
+You can always play the audio wirelessly or via Bluetooth, 3.5.mm aux-in and RCA output.
 Alternatively, just plug in your headphone.

 Other basic features include a volume control knob as well as an auto/manual selection switch.